Neuroscience Events, Lectures, Trainings, Mailing Lists

 - Recommended external courses at Berlin universities for the winter term 2018/19 (last updated Sept 12 , 2018)

-- Recommended external courses at Berlin universities in summer term 2018 (last updated Mar 27, 2018)
+- Recommended external courses at Berlin universities for the summer term 2018 (last updated Mar 27, 2018)

 - ANDA 2018 - G-Node Advanced Neural Data Analysis Course, Jülich, Germany, March 5 - 22, 2018

 - MLDM 2018 - 14th International Conference on Machine Learning and Data Mining, New York, USA, July 15 - 19, 2018